1. Fintech Market

-- the Law on Intellectual Property Rights No 5846; and
+- Law on Intellectual Property Rights No 5846; and

-Presently in Turkey, there is no standalone cybersecurity law, however the BRSA e-banking regulations applicable to cybersecurity state that:
+Presently in Türkiye, there is no standalone cybersecurity law.
+However, the BRSA e-banking regulations applicable to cybersecurity state that:

-- information systems and security must be produced in Turkey, or associated research and development must be in Turkey; and in either case, cybersecurity response teams must be present in Turkey; and
+- information systems and security must be produced in Türkiye, or associated research and development must be in Türkiye – and, in either case, cybersecurity response teams must be present in Türkiye; and

 - primary or secondary cloud computing services may be procured:

 - from a vendor serving only the procuring bank; or

 - by sharing cloud services with other banks, provided that among the banks, cloud services are appropriately segregated.

 Banks are liable for false bank ads in search engine results and on social media platforms with which they contract.